 We define an EMERGENCY as a situation which presents a health and safety danger to people or property.

-There are few emergencies.
-However, should you have a maintenance emergency you can call our office 24 hours a day at 512.327.4451.
-After hours, carefully follow the voice directory instructions under the option Maintenance Emergencies” (option 1 and then option 2).
 If you have a valid emergency, someone will contact you as soon as possible to assist you.
 Stay by your phone and off the line.
-(Examples of emergencies are flooding, heater not working, fire, gas odors, etc.)
+(Examples of emergencies are flooding, heat not working when the "outside" tempuarture is below 40 degrees, fire, gas odors, etc.)

-NOTE: Non-emergency calls to the after-hours system will result in a $75.00 admin charge to your account.
-Review your rental contract and the Tenant Handbook for clarification.
+IMPORTANT NOTE: Non-emergency calls to the after-hours system will result in a $75.00 admin charge to your account.
+Review your rental contract and the Tenant Handbook for more information.

-For fire, medical, or natural disasters, call 911 first!
+For fire, medical, or natural disaster emergencies, call 911 first!

 Before you begin any changes or modifications to the property (inside or outside your home), you must talk to your property manager.
 Failure to do so is a violation of the lease agreement and could result in deductions from your security deposit.